Constructive Employee Feedback for Managers: 7 Examples

 - Employees feel their manager is too quick to make decisions without considering their input.

-Furthermore, there are also other types of feedback such as peer feedback examples, upwards feedback examples, and anonymous feedback that can be used to provide additional insights.
+There are other types of feedback such as peer feedback examples, upwards feedback examples, and anonymous feedback that can be used to provide additional insights.
 Peer feedback examples can help managers understand how well they interact with their team and how they handle conflicts.
 Upwards feedback examples can give managers an understanding of how their employees perceive them, and anonymous feedback can allow for more honest and open feedback.

 - Employees feel their manager is too quick to criticize and not quick enough to praise.